-This CIE 1931 Chromaticity standard diagram appears to be the most commonly used standard to compare colourspaces of displays and files for the human eye.
-Each colourspace will cover a range from this diagram, with some being bigger that the CIE range.
-However, using colours outside of this range has very little value as the average human eye cannot see those colours.
+This CIE 1931 Chromaticity standard diagram appears to be the most commonly used standard to compare colorspaces of displays and files for the human eye.
+Each colorspace will cover a range from this diagram, with some being bigger that the CIE range.
+However, using colours outside of this range has very little value as the average human eye cannot see those colors.

-The image below shows some examples of different colourspaces when compared to the CIE 1931 Chromaticity standard, such as ACES2065-1, ACEScg, DCI-P3Rec, Rec 709 and Rec 2020:
+The image below shows some examples of different colorspaces when compared to the CIE 1931 Chromaticity standard, such as ACES2065-1, ACEScg, DCI-P3Rec, Rec 709 and Rec 2020:

-The points of the triangles for these colourspaces are defined by the colour primaries and the dot in the middle of the triangle is the white point.
+The points of the triangles for these colorspaces are defined by the color primaries and the dot in the middle of the triangle is the white point.

 For example, the Rec 709 primaries and white point as defined by the ITU-R Bt.709-6 are: